21/2/2021Victoria Harbour Cruise Hong Kong

 The best time to go on a harbour cruise in Hong Kong

-However, Victoria Harbour tours run throughout the year so you will always be able to get a spot on one of the cruises, though you’ll want to wear layers during the winter months.
+However, Victoria Harbour tours in Hong Kong run throughout the year so you will always be able to get a spot on one of the cruises, though you’ll want to wear layers during the winter months.
 The tours may be cancelled in the event of a typhoon, so check online or give the company a call if you’re unsure.

-In my opinion, the best time of day for a Victoria harbour cruise is at sunset.
+In my opinion, the best time of day for a Victoria Harbour cruise is at sunset.
 The sunset time in Hong Kong varies between about 5:45 PM during the winter months to 7:15 PM or so during the summer months.
 If you go on a sunset cruise in Hong Kong, try to time it so that you hop on the boat right before the sun sets so that you can enjoy the colours changing while you’re still on the water.

 The evening sailings during the “Symphony of Lights” light show at 8 PM every evening tend to be more expensive, and you’re probably better off checking out the light show from the Tsim Sha Tsui pier area.